DockerToolbox/anyenv/README.md

 ## Development

-We do not include Dockerfiles with the repository as these are generated dynamically when required.
+We do include Dockerfiles with the repository but these are only correct at the point of publishing to GitHub, they can regenerated dynamically when required.
 We supply a helper script to do a lot of the heavy listing.
 The helper script is called `manage-all.sh` and can be from any level of the directory tree and is recursive.

 > If you are in the top level directory you will need to use `manage.sh` instead of `manage-all.sh`